chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 (still need to write this part 😬 but wanted early eyes on this 😂)

-[^1]: The top-level properties on `args` are also immutable in Glimmer components.
-We could implement that the same way Glimmer components do, using a `Proxy`, but that’s extraneous for the purpose of this post.

-[^2]: There are times when you want to create a local copy of an argument and let it diverge locally until updated by the parent, but we have [dedicated tools](https://github.com/pzuraq/tracked-toolbox/blob/master/addon/index.js "the tracked-toolbox library") to manage those situations.
+[^local-copy]: There are times when you want to create a local copy of an argument and let it diverge locally until updated by the parent, but we have [dedicated tools](https://github.com/pzuraq/tracked-toolbox/blob/master/addon/index.js "the tracked-toolbox library") to manage those situations.